sreecharan-desu/sreecharan-desu/README.md

-**just a guy who loves learning new tech and codes casually every day.**
+**Just a guy who loves learning new tech and codes casually every day.**

 i'm currently working on ~